14 Best Places to Visit in the Midwest

 Spearfish, South Dakota

 Planning to explore South Dakota's Black Hills?
-Check out Spearfish, one of my favorite places in the Midwest for a nature escapes.
-Here you'll find waterfalls, hiking trails, and heaps of small-town charm.
-I spent mornings walking along Spearfish Creek, watching trout flash through the water, and afternoons winding down at a local café with a warm tea.
+Spearfish provides a great base for exploring this area.
+Here you'll find waterfalls, hiking trails, and a lovely Spearfish downtown.
+I spent the morning walking along Spearfish Creek (you can see trout through the water), and the afternoon relaxing at a local café.

 Little Spearfish creek, South Dakota